aws-samples/asynchronous-messaging-workshop/workshop/content/topic-queue-chaining-and-load-balancer/create-customer-accounting-service-subscription/create-customer-accounting-service-subscription-console.md

 {{% /expand%}}

-#### 5. Add the Amazon SQS queue as event source for your Customer Notification Service AWS Lambda function
+#### 5. Add the Amazon SQS queue as event source for your Customer Accounting Service AWS Lambda function

 Open your **[AWS Lambda console](https://console.aws.amazon.com/lambda/home?#/functions)** and select **Functions** in the left navigation.
 Click on the function with the name **wild-rydes-async-msg-2-CustomerAccounting...** (assuming your have chosen `wild-rydes-async-msg-2` as your stack name).
 Click on the **+ Add Trigger** button on the left side of the page: